sushmaakoju/nlp-bio-bert/README.md

 ###### Professor James H. Martin
 ###### Student: Sushma Akoju

+Note: This is part of a class work and the datasets are not supposed to be publicly shared.
+The software libraries used in this work need to be a specific version from the year this notebook was run.
+Please note that the reason this work was shared much later after this work was done.
+This is because newer versions of software libraries came up and massive changes in how NLP models were used for this task have also evolved.
+Therefore this notebook may not run or work in exact same way due to mismatch of versions.
+Appreciate anyone who have been contacting me to share the datasets.

+Thanks to everyone who found this notebook was helpful for their learning purposes and appreciate you reaching out to me to mention the same.

 ## Goal
 This is purely exploratory: the goal is to learn and practice more.